OxL3on/Cybersecurity-playground/Priv Esc & AD/Linux Privilege Escalation/HexDump_YT_course.md

+# Introduction to the Linux Shell

-`ssh -o "UserKnownHostsFile=/dev/null" user@ip` - Want to save fingerprint or not
+- `ssh -o "UserKnownHostsFile=/dev/null" user@ip` - Want to save fingerprint or not
+- sudo : Super user do
+- man

 ## Difference between Terminal, TTY and Shell